Subsistence at Si•čə’nəł:The Willows Beach Site and the Culture History of Southeastern Vancouver Island

 Authors who publish with this journal agree to the following terms:

-- Authors retain copyright and grant the journal right of first publication, with the work [SPECIFY PERIOD OF TIME] after publication simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.
+- Authors retain copyright and grant the journal right of first publication, with the work after publication simultaneously licensed under a CC BY Creative Commons International License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.

 - Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.